-Table 68: User modules
+Table 80: Development User Modules

-In some cases the firmware update can cause incompatibility with installed user modules.
-Some of them are dependent on the version of the Linux kernel (for example SmsBE and PoS Configuration).
-It is best to update user modules to the most recent version.
+In some cases, the firmware update can cause incompatibility with installed user modules.
+Some of them are dependent on the Linux kernel version.
+The best practice is to update user modules to the most recent version.

-Information about the user module and the firmware compatibility is at the beginning of the user module's Application Note.
+Information about the user module and the firmware compatibility can be found at the beginning of its Application Note.